albirrkarim/react-speech-highlight-demo/README.md

 <br/>

 <details>
-  <summary>Can i use this text-to-speech whitout showing the highlight?</summary>
+  <summary>Can i use this text-to-speech without showing the highlight?</summary>

   <br/>